Complexes of stable $\infty$-categories: Introduction

 \subsubsection{Calabi-Yau structures}

-The concept of a left Calabi--Yau structure on a functor between $k$-linear stable $\infty$-categories, as introduced in \cite{BD19}, can be regarded as a noncommutative generalization of an oriented manifold with boundary.
+The concept of a left Calabi--Yau structure on a functor between $k$-linear stable $\infty$-categories, as introduced for $k$ a field in \cite{BD19} and described for $k$ an $\mathbb{E}_\infty$-ring spectrum in \cite{Chr23}, can be regarded as a noncommutative generalization of an oriented manifold with boundary.
 In fact, one example is precisely obtained from such a manifold by considering the left Kan extension of derived local systems along the boundary inclusion.